 - Set a reminder on your phone!
 5 minutes before your scheduled appointment time, have a reminder pop up with a note listing anything that’s important for your upcoming appointment.
 We often spend quite a bit of time in the waiting room so this will give you a few minutes (at least) to review what you’d like to address with your care provider.

-- Doctor Appointments Alone When You Are Fearful Of Fat-Shaming
+See even more tips – Doctor Appointments When You Are Fearful Of Fat-Shaming